cpatrickalves/kaggle-insurance-claim-classification/README.md

 Dataset are available in competition's pages.

 Files description:
-* **kernel.csv** - the Jupyter Notebook file with all project work flow (data cleaning, preparation, analysis, machine learning, etc.).
+* **kernel.ipynb** - the Jupyter Notebook file with all project work flow (data cleaning, preparation, analysis, machine learning, etc.).
 * **dataset_treino.csv** - contains the training dataset with 114,321 rows (claims) and 133 columns (features).
 * **dataset_teste.csv** - contains the test dataset with 114,393 rows and 132 columns.
 * **sample_submission.csv** - a sample of the submission file.